League of Left-Wing Writers: History

 The league's inauguration was held at the Chinese Arts University on March 2, 1930.
 Lu Xun delivered the opening address to the organizational meeting where he criticized the bourgeois writers of the Crescent Moon Society.
 Left-Wing Writers not only active in the literary field, but also played an important role in other cultural organizations.

-After the establishment of the League of Left-Wing Writers in March 1930, the Cultural Committee successively established other left-wing cultural groups such as the Social Scientists Union, the Left-Wing Dramatists Union, the Left-Wing Journalists Union, and multiple film and music groups.
+After the establishment of the League of Left-Wing Writers in March 1930, the Central Committee of the Chinese Communist Party successively established other left-wing cultural groups such as the Social Scientists Union, the Left-Wing Dramatists Union, the Left-Wing Journalists Union, and multiple film and music groups.
 All of these groups and unions were assimilated into a parent organization, the All-China Left-Wing Cultural Federation (zhōngguó zuǒyì wénhuà zǒng tóngméng (中国左翼文化总同盟)), which was established by the Cultural Committee in Shanghai in October 1930.

-Due to the leagues strong affiliation with the CCP, it was quickly banned in September 1930 by the Kuomintang party, and arrests were issued for the league's members.
-On 7 February 1931, the Kuomintang party executed five members of the League: Li Weisen (李伟森 (Lǐwěisēn)), Hu Yepin, Rou Shi, Yin Fu (殷夫 (Yīn fū)), and Feng Keng in the "White Terror" period that followed the 1927 Shanghai massacre.
-Some have suggested that the five may have been betrayed by others in the Communist Party, perhaps as a result of a power struggle.
+Due to the leagues strong affiliation with the Chinese Communist Party, it was quickly banned in September 1930 by the Kuomintang party, and arrests were issued for the league's members.
+On 7 February 1931, the Kuomintang party executed five members of the League: Li Weisen (李伟森 (Lǐwěisēn)), Hu Yepin, Rou Shi, Yin Fu (殷夫 (Yīn fū)), and Feng Keng, in the White Terror period that followed the 1927 Shanghai massacre.
+They were among 24 Communist Party members and sympathizers arrested while meeting in Shanghai.
+The executed league members became known as the "Five Martyrs of the Left League."
+Some have suggested that the meeting have been betrayed by others in the Communist Party, perhaps as a result of a power struggle.

 The League was disbanded voluntarily in 1936.
 This was mainly in order to encourage authors to unite across political boundaries and face the rapidly increasing threat from Japan.